lady-h-world/My_Garden/reading_pages/Lotus_Queen/lotus_queen.md

 However, upon Lady H.'s arrival, many of her friends in the spaceship fell sick with prolonged fevers, and the medicine they brought proved ineffective.
 Determined to find a solution, Lady H. sought local assistance.
 The residents guided her to Lake Crystal, a frozen lake adorned with blooming lotus.
 Collecting the water around these flowers and having her friends drink it resulted in their swift recovery.

-Given that Lady H.'s Chinese name translates to "lotus in winter," reflecting a deep connection with the flower, she decided to bring some home.
+Amazed by the lotus' magical effects, Lady H. decided to bring some home.
 This marked the inception of the garden's first collection, now known as the "Lotus Queen".

 </p>
 <p>&nbsp;</p>